les objets de l'exposition

 about the exhibition: the Magical object workshop

-spiked with nails and blades, the magical statues are sometimes a bit frightening, but in fact help the Nganga to banish sorcerers and punish evildoers.
+Spiked with nails and blades, the magical statues can sometimes be a bit frightening, but in fact help the Nganga to banish sorcerers and punish evildoers.

-finding inspiration in the magical objects of Central Africa, children from 3 to 6 years old taking part in the workshop are invited to create their own “Magical object”.
+3 to 6 year olds who take part in the workshop are invited to draw inspiration from Central Africa's magical objects in order to create their own “Magical object”.

-starting in February, Magical object workshop lasting 1 ½ hours (for children aged 3 to 6)
+Starting in February, 1 ½ hour Magical object workshop (for children aged 3 to 6 years)